rvosa/bio-phylo-forest-dbtree/docs/paper.md

 As the database consists of a single table, mapping its structure onto an object-oriented class is straightforward.
-Many programming languages have tools for this; commonly-used examples are Hibernate for the Java programming language and SQLAlchemy for Python.
-In the present case, I opted for the functionality of DBIx::Class in Perl.
-I then modified the generated code somewhat so that it inherits from a tree node class of Bio::Phylo [@Vos:2011], providing it with the additional functionality of this package (e.g. export to various flat file formats and tree visualization).
-Infeasibly large phylogenies can thus be programmed like an other tree object that Bio::Phylo operates on.
+Many programming languages have tools for this.
+Commonly-used examples are Hibernate for Java, SQLAlchemy for Python, and DBIx::Class for Perl, which I used.
+I then modified the generated code so that it inherits from a tree node class of Bio::Phylo [@Vos:2011], providing it with the additional functionality of this package (e.g. export to various flat file formats; tree visualization).
+Infeasibly large phylogenies can thus be programmed like any other tree object that Bio::Phylo operates on, provided a database is populated with them.
-However, their infeasability extends to their being readable in the first place, or anyhow in a paradigm where they are loaded into runtime memory.
-Hence, populating databases with them required some custom programming, described in the next section.

 ## Populating databases

-The general method for processing input parenthetical statements and emitting these as database records of the form discussed in the Introduction can be described by way of the following prose algorithm.
+My approach for processing input parenthetical statements and emitting these as database records of the form discussed in the Introduction is described in the following prose algorithm.

 1. Apply an auto-incrementing label to each node, i.e., reading the tree statement from left to right, append a unique identifier to each closing parenthesis.
-Closing parentheses with non-standard semantics (e.g. as part of references to taxonomic authorities in tip labels, which consequently would likely be single or double quoted) are ignored.
-The same careful tokenization, taking into account the Newick rules (loosely observed as they are) for single and double quoting, spaces, and square bracketed comments, must be applied dilligently to identify the other symbols in the next steps as well.
+Careful tokenization, taking into account the Newick rules (loosely observed as they are) for single and double quoting, spaces, underscores, and square bracketed comments, must be applied dilligently here and throughout the algorithm.
 2. Remove the closing semicolon of the parenthetical statement.
-From here on, every nested taxon including the entire tree is syntactically self-same: it may have a branch length (the last colon symbol followed by a number) and is either an internal node, tagged using the labeling scheme from step 1, or a terminal node.
+From here on, every nested taxon - including the entire tree - is syntactically
+   self-same: it has a name, either tagged using the labeling scheme from step 1, or a previously provided one,  and it may have a branch length (the last colon symbol followed by a number).
 3. Emit the focal taxon to the database handle.
-In the initial root case, no parent of the focal taxon is in the tree, and so the default value for **parent** is used, i.e. 1.
+In the root case, no parent of the focal taxon is in the tree, and so the default value for **parent** is used, i.e. 1.
 The **length** and **name** are parsed out of the string.
 An **id** is generated as an auto-incrementing integer and is stored as the value for **name** in a lookup table (hash table, dictionary).
-In cases besides the root case, the name of the parent of the focal taxon is known, and so the non-default value for **parent** is fetched from the lookup table.
+In cases other than the root case, the parent has been processed and so the generated identifier for **parent** can be fetched from the lookup table.
 What is passed to the database handle is thus a new record with values for the fields **id**, **parent**, **name**, and **length**.
 4. Strip the outermost set of decorated parentheses (if any) from the tree string, storing the parent label attached to the closing parenthesis.
    Split the remaining string in the two or more (in case of polytomies) direct children, by scanning for comma symbols that are not nested inside parentheses.
 This involves keeping track of the nesting levels of opening and closing parentheses while scanning through the string.
 Pass each of these direct children to step 3.
-The recursion between 3 and 4 will continue until all taxa have been emitted.
+The recursion between 3 and 4 continues until all taxa have been emitted.
 5. The Newick string has now been consumed.
-In a second pass, the **left** and **right** indexes, and the node **height** are computed by traversing through the now populated database.
+In a second pass, the **left** and **right** indexes and the node **height** are computed by traversing through the now populated database.
 Starting with the root (i.e.
    **parent**==1), a depth-first traversal is performed by recursively fetching the immediate child nodes from the database (as per the first